MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium/index.md

 ---
 # Microsoft Edge DevTools Protocol overview

+Use the DevTools Protocol to instrument, inspect, debug, and profile browsers including Microsoft Edge.
+The Microsoft Edge DevTools Protocol matches the APIs of the Chrome DevTools Protocol.
+For reference documentation, navigate to [Chrome DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot).

+> [!NOTE]
-With the shift in the underlying web platform of Microsoft Edge to Chromium, the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) will not be receiving any further updates.
+> With the shift in the underlying web platform of Microsoft Edge to Chromium, the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) will not be receiving any further updates.
 The Microsoft Edge \(Chromium\) DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.

-You can find documentation on those domains and methods by referring to the [Chrome DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot).

-> [!NOTE]
+>
 > Any methods that were prefixed with `ms` in the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) are no longer supported in the Microsoft Edge \(Chromium\) DevTools Protocol.

 ## Using the DevTools Protocol